Use this file to discover all available pages before exploring further.

 If a previous trigger execution is still running when the next one fires, the new execution is skipped.
 This prevents duplicate work and ensures your agent finishes one task before starting the next.

 Each trigger execution costs credits based on model and tool usage, the same as a normal chat message.
-One-time scheduled tasks are automatically deleted after execution (whether they succeed or fail).
+One-time scheduled triggers are automatically deleted after execution (whether they succeed or fail).

-No. Delete the existing task and create a new one with the desired type.
+No. Delete the existing trigger and create a new one with the desired type.

 The same model configured for the agent.
 There’s no separate model setting for triggered vs. interactive runs.